Andi’s Best Tips For Traveling With Children

 Perfect Parenting Is Not The Goal

-You simply cannot be perfect when you travel.
-Give yourself a much needed break.
-Allowing your children more screen time or a different diet does not in any way mean that you are a bad parent.
-And having a few days like that when you return home does not mean you have failed either.
-Being perfect is totally overrated!
-Having said this, I really do think it is best to stick to your child’s routine as best as you can, just know that if they miss nap time it is not the end of the world.
+You simply cannot be perfect when you travel, so give yourself a much-needed break.
+Allowing your children a little more screen time or a different diet while away does not in any way make you a bad parent.
+And having a few off-schedule days once you return home does not mean you have failed either.
+Being perfect is completely overrated.

 Travel Is Now About Them